MangeshChate/Blockchain_based_evault_system/README.md

 ## Warning

-Please make sure to use the Metamask wallet for interacting with the MetaVault system.
+Please make sure to use the MetaMask wallet for interacting with the MetaVault system.
 Using any other wallet might result in unexpected behavior.